willquill/leantime-aws/README.md

 # !!!
 WORK IN PROGRESS !!!

+## DEVELOPMENT STATUS

+- Just added environment variables to the docker containers
+- Continue with remaining keys in the docker compose image definition
+- Pretty sure just volumes are left

 # leantime-aws

 This project will deploy [Leantime](https://leantime.io/) to AWS using Free Tier services.
 This means you can deploy and use this completely for free for 12 months on AWS.